-Some participants will be able to obtain an Electronic Travel Authority (ETA).
-You can apply for an ETA via the internet www.eta.immi.gov.au or through a travel agent, an airline office or a specialist service provider to arrange an ETA on your behalf.
+Some participants can obtain an Electronic Travel Authority (ETA).
+Apply at www.eta.immi.gov.au or through a travel agent, an airline office or a specialist service provider to arrange an ETA on your behalf.

 Currency and banking

-Decimal currency is used in Australia, that is, dollars and cents.
+Decimal currency is used in Australia – that is, dollars and cents.
 Current exchange rates can be obtained from your bank and online at www.xe.com.
-Most banks in Sydney are open Monday to Thursday from 9:30am to 4:00pm and 9:30am to 5:00pm on Fridays, with some banks open on Saturday.
-Exchange facilities are available at airports, most major hotels and automatic Teller Machines (ATMs) at a wide variety of outlets.
+Most banks in Sydney are open Monday to Thursday from 9:30am to 4pm and 9:30am to 5pm on Friday, with some banks open on Saturday.
+Exchange facilities are available at airports, major hotels and automatic teller machines (ATMs) at a variety of outlets.
 All major credit cards are widely accepted in Australia.

 Travel and health insurance